Skip to content

 Will a logo make my QR code stop working?

 It can if the logo is too large or contrast is too low.
-Use strong contrast, enough white space, and test the final code.
+Use strong contrast and test the final code.

 Which export format is best for print?

-SVG is usually the best choice for print because it scales cleanly and preserves sharp edges.
+SVG is usually best for print because it scales cleanly and preserves sharp edges.

 Do I need a dynamic QR code to use a logo?

-No. A static QR code can still use a logo.
-Dynamic matters only if you need editability, analytics, or redirect control.
+No. A static QR code can use a logo.
+Dynamic matters only if you need editability or analytics.

 Start building a branded QR code